Raxuis/Raxuis/README.md

 ## 🎯 Goals for 2025

-- 🚀 Launch Capybook & ZenPourTous
+- 🚀 Launch Capybook & Pixora
 - 🌍 Contribute to 2 open-source projects
 - 🧠 Deepen my skills in Rust & Go
 - 🔐 Get certified in cybersecurity (CEH or OSCP)